Fire Engineering Training Community

 Bio:

 Scott Richardson is a third generation firefighter and a member of the fire service since 1983.
-His current assignment is a Lieutenant, Tower 34 and Rescue Company 34, South Metro Fire Rescue Authority.
-Scott is the Manager of the South Metro Fire Rescue Technical Rescue Team.
+His current assignment is Battalion Chief-4, South Metro Fire Rescue Authority.
+Scott is the former Coordinator of the South Metro Fire Rescue Technical Rescue Team.
 He is graduate of the National Fire Academy Training Program Management course, a Colorado state certified fire instructor and fire officer, and a primary faculty member for the Community College of Aurora Public Safety Program and the Metro Regional Technical Rescue Team.
-He is the founder of On the Job Emergency Services Training, LLC.
-Scott instructs regionally and nationally, specifically on rapid intervention, technical rescue, and emergency services leadership.
+He is the founder of EMPOWER2Evolve, LLC.
+Scott instructs regionally and nationally, specifically on emergency services leadership and organizational development.

 Web site: